Kathryn Harvey (soccer): Club career

 In 2022, she played with Unity FC in League1 British Columbia.

 In August 2022, she signed her first professional contract with Danish club AaB in the second tier Kvinde 1. division.
 In August 2023, she extended her contract for another season after helping the club earn promotion to the first tier Kvindeligaen in her debut season.

 In July 2024, she signed with Fatih Vatan S.K. of the Turkish Women's Football Super League.
 In October 2024, she departed the club.

 On October 29, 2024, she signed with Australian club Melbourne City in the A-League Women.
 On November 3, 2024, she scored two goals in her club debut, after coming on as a substitute, in a 5–2 victory in the opening match of the season against Perth Glory.
 In June 2025, it was announced she had left the club at the end of her contract.

+In July 2025, she briefly returned to Unity FC in League1 British Columbia.

-In July 2025, she returned to Canada to sign with Calgary Wild FC of the Northern Super League.
+In late July 2025, she signed with Calgary Wild FC of the Northern Super League.
 On July 27, 2025, she made her debut in a match against Montreal Roses FC.
 On August 16, 2025, she scored her first goal in a 1-0 victory over Halifax Tides FC.
+In July 2026, she departed the club.